guillaume-thomas/summit-mlops-2025/README.md

 - Then, enter a valid python package name (no dash, no space, only letters, numbers and underscores, starting with a letter or an underscore).
 Should be "summit".
 MUST NOT BE THE SAME AS YOUR REPOSITORY NAME.
 - Then, enter a short description of your project.
 - Then, enter the python version you want to use => 3.13 is recommended.
 - Then, enter your RedHat Sandbox name when asked.
+It should be the name you noted above (your namespace name, without "-dev").
 - Finally, enter your name
 ![020.png](assets/020.png)
 Now, you can see that a new directory with your project name has been created in your current directory.
 Change to this new directory: